Black Friday 2018 Pixel 3 deals: Free Pixel 3, $600 Pixel 3, $800 off Pixel 3 XL

 Buy one Pixel 3 or 3XL, get 50 percent off: Google StoreSarah Tew/CNET

 One of the biggest myths about the Pixel 3 is that it works with Verizon only.
 Not true!
 You can buy it unlocked on the Google Store and slip in your own carrier SIM card.
-Starting Nov.
-16, Google will give you half off either the Pixel 3 or larger 3 XL when you buy the first one at full price.
+Google will give you half off either the Pixel 3 or larger 3 XL when you buy the first one at full price.
 The offer ends Nov.
-21 (the day before Thanksgiving.
+21 (the day before Thanksgiving).

 This offer is available now.